[This article has been updated to reflect the new tax law that went into effect on January 1, 2018]

-Credits & Deductions You May Have Missed:
+Credits and Deductions You May Have Missed

 Compensation that you provide to your employees is often tax deductible.
 This can go beyond wages to include bonuses, commissions, and paid sick or vacation leave, as well as fringe benefits such as life insurance and educational assistance plans.

-Rent & Utilities
+Rent and Utilities